Wingtip device

 Wingtip devices are intended to improve the efficiency of fixed-wing aircraft by reducing drag.
-Although there are several types of wing tip devices which function in different manners, their intended effect is always to reduce an aircraft's drag by partial recovery of the tip vortex energy.
-Wingtip devices can also improve aircraft handling characteristics and enhance safety for following aircraft.
-Such devices increase the effective aspect ratio of a wing without greatly increasing the wingspan.
-Extending the span would lower lift-induced drag, but would increase parasitic drag and would require boosting the strength and weight of the wing.
+Although there are several types of wing tip devices which function in different manners, their intended effect is always to reduce an aircraft's drag.
+Such devices reduce drag by increasing the height of the lifting system, without greatly increasing the wingspan.
+Extending the span would reduce lift-induced drag, but would increase parasitic drag and would require boosting the strength and weight of the wing.
 At some point, there is no net benefit from further increased span.
-There may also be operational considerations that limit the allowable wingspan (e.g., available width at airport gates).
+There may also be operational considerations that limit the allowable wingspan (e.g. available width at airport gates).